 The System Performance approach incorporates the best of the prescriptive compliance path and the performance compliance path.
 It has the ease of use of the prescriptive path and the flexibility of the performance path.
 It can be adapted to use different metrics, which can support different policy objectives.
-For instance, the TSPR target could be set using carbon emissions, which supports the objective of electrification and decarbonization.
+For instance, the TSPR target could be set using carbon emissions for stretch codes, utility incentives, or other above-code programs, which supports the objective of electrification and decarbonization.
 Similarly, it could be set using site energy, source energy, or energy cost.
 Stringency (represented through the MPF) could be increased over time.
-As explained in Section 5.0, 23% to 37%% HVAC energy use savings is possible with the adoption of TSPR as a HVAC minimum efficiency option and an additional 12.5% savings of national HVAC energy use savings is possible if HVAC System Performance is adopted as an advanced code approach.
-All of these characteristics make the System Performance approach a highly viable option to facilitate the transition to performance-based codes and to meet aggressive energy efficiency goals.
+As explained in Section 5.0, 23% to 37% HVAC energy use savings is possible with the adoption of TSPR as a HVAC minimum efficiency option and an additional 12.5% savings of national HVAC energy use savings is possible if HVAC System Performance is adopted as an advanced code approach.
+All of these characteristics make the System Performance approach a highly viable option to facilitate the transition to performance-based advanced codes and to meet aggressive energy efficiency goals.